Laura Herz

-Laura Maria Herz is a professor of physics at the University of Oxford.
-She works on femtosecond spectroscopy for the analysis of semiconductor materials.
+Laura Maria Herz (born June 1974) is a British-German physicist who is Professor of Physics at the University of Oxford.
+Her research concerns the photophysics of organic, inorganic and hybrid semiconductors with applications in photovoltaics and solar-energy conversion.

+Herz was elected a Fellow of the Royal Society in 2024.
+Her awards include the Institute of Physics Michael Faraday Medal and Prize in 2024 and the Royal Society’s Rumford Medal in 2026.

 Early life and education

-Herz studied physics at the University of Bonn and graduated in 1999.
-She worked for two years as an exchange student at University of New South Wales.
+Herz was born in June 1974.
+She was educated at Erzbischöfliche Liebfrauenschule Bonn, an all-girls Catholic gymnasium.
+She studied physics at the University of Bonn and graduated in 1999.
+She spent two years as an exchange student at the University of New South Wales.
 She joined the University of Cambridge for her doctoral studies, earning a PhD in 2002.
 Here she worked on exciton and polaron dynamics in organic semiconductors.